Kirkman/mythyn-archive/README.md

 More information
 ----------------

-Read an [interview with Paul Witte and his collaborator, Herb Flower,](XXXXXXX) where they discuss Thieves' Guild and other projects.

-Read a brief introduction to Thieves' Guild and download the original shareware ZIP files on the [Thieves' Guild wiki page](https://breakintochat.com/wiki/Thieves%27_Guild) at Break Into Chat.

 These files were retrieved from 3.5" floppy disks by Josh Renaud in May 2020, and are posted here with permission from Paul Witte.

+Learn more about Thieves' Guild:

+* Read an [interview with Paul Witte and his collaborator, Herb Flower,](https://breakintochat.com/blog/2020/09/15/paul-witte-and-herb-flower-creators-of-thieves-guild/) where they discuss Thieves' Guild and other projects.

+* Read about [Josh Renaud's seven-year quest](https://breakintochat.com/blog/2020/09/15/thieves-guild-memories/) to play Thieves' Guild properly and reach the game's ending.

+* Read a brief introduction to Thieves' Guild and download the original shareware ZIP files on the [Thieves' Guild wiki page](https://breakintochat.com/wiki/Thieves%27_Guild) at Break Into Chat.